Free trade means that countries can import and export goods without any tariff barriers or other non-tariff barriers to trade.

 This explains that by specialising in goods where countries have a lower opportunity cost, there can be an increase in economic welfare for all countries.
 Free trade enables countries to specialise in those goods where they have a comparative advantage.

-2. Reducing Tariff barriers leads to trade creation
+2. Reducing tariff barriers leads to trade creation

 Trade creation occurs when consumption switches from high cost producers to low cost producers.

 - The removal of tariffs leads to lower prices for consumers (Prices fall from P1 to P2)

-and an increase in consumer surplus of areas 1 + 2 + 3 + 4
+- This fall in prices enables an increase in consumer surplus of areas 1 + 2 + 3 + 4

 - Imports will increase from Q3-Q2 to Q4-Q1